qtgql/qtgql/docs/tutorials/countries.md

     poetry run conan install .
     ```

-To install the `qtgql` codegenerator we need to add it as a Python dependency:
+To install the `qtgql` code-generator we need to add it as a Python dependency.
+We'll use Python-Poetry:
 ```bash
 poetry add "3rdparty/qtgql/"
 ```